DavidArchibald/Quanta/README.md

 Quanta
 ======

 A Discord Bot for multiple purpose usage.
-Currently in developement and getting the barebones setup.
+Currently in development and getting the barebones setup.

 However if you want to contribute to the development, or run your own version(why?) use the following steps.

-1. Setup a virtual enviornment(if you want it), using `virtualenv venv` is ideal, because `venv` is in `.gitignore`.
+1. Setup a virtual environment(if you want it), using `virtualenv venv` is ideal, because `venv` is in `.gitignore`.

 2. Run `python setup.py install`, there is a chance that `psycopg2` will not install because of bad PyPi support, or `discord.py` having problems installing the rewrite version.
 Basically I am bad at dependencies and making this work well.